Early ACCESS Professionals

 The documents below are position statements from discipline-related associations that will help explain the expectations for each type of career:

 - APTA Fact Sheet: Team-based Service Delivery Approaches in Pediatric Practice

 - APTA Fact Sheet: Natural Environments in Early Intervention Services

 What if I'm interested in a career as a teacher in early intervention?

 In Iowa's early intervention system (Early ACCESS), “teachers” are called Itinerant Teachers, Early Childhood Special Education Consultants or Teachers, Early Childhood Special Educators, Early ACCESS teachers, Early Childhood Specialists, or Home Interventionists.
 They typically have a background in early childhood special education (Unified teaching endorsement).

 What colleges/universities in Iowa have programs to help me reach my goal to work in early intervention?

-Early Childhood Special Education (Unified Endorsement 100 includes teaching children birth to age 8 including special education):
+Early Childhood Special Education (Unified Endorsement 100 includes teaching children birth to age 8 in inclusive settings)

 - Drake University